Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Flavor-Changing Processes of the Left-Handed Fermions

 where the coupling constant is

-This manifestly demonstrates that at the one-loop order, flavor-changing effects through self-energies are possible.
-Following a similar approach to the calculations in Appendix \eqref{app.1}, the self-energy in Eq.~\eqref{4.2} is given by:
+and the diagonality of $\lambda^d$ has been taken into account.
+This manifestly demonstrates that at the one-loop order, flavor-changing effects are possible.
+Using an approach similar to that given in App.~\eqref{app.1}, the conversion amplitude in Eq.~\eqref{4.2} yields:

 where